 In the world of cars, the Honda Civic and Toyota Corolla have been two of the best-selling cars for some time now, and there’s a good reason.
 They’re affordable, safe, provide decent performance, and won’t break the bank when it comes to maintaining them.
 If you’re looking for basic transportation, then you can’t go wrong with either of these options.
 The same goes for budget laptops: you aren’t getting a Ferrari, but if what you need is good performance and reliability at an affordable price, then our list proves that you can get quite a bit of computer for well under $1,000.

 It depends.
-Specifically, it depends on what kind of tasks are important to you.
+Specifically, it depends on what kinds of tasks are important to you.
 We suggest that you check out our Windows, MacOS, and Chrome OS buyer’s guide, which goes over the differences between each operating system and some of the advantages and disadvantages of each.

 Chances are, if you’re looking for a laptop that’s less than $1,000, then you won’t be looking at a Mac unless you’re willing to buy an older model.
 That leaves a choice between Windows and Chrome OS, which is primarily a question of what software you need to run.
 If you want the widest selection of software across the most categories, then Windows will be your best bet.
 But if you just need to browse the web, run simple productivity apps, and can get away with Android equivalents, then Chrome OS could work.